availproject/avail/avail-subxt/README.md

 # E2E Binary

-This binary executes each example on a avail-nodeability Node.
+This binary executes each example on a Avail Node.
 It launches the node before running any example.

 The following command uses the node located in `./target/release/avail-node` to run each example